zwilias/mongoReducer/readme.md

 ### Overview ###

+Here we provide an overview of all possible (meaningful) properties that can be set on action objects.
+Of course you may add your own properties, but be aware not to accidentally specify one of the following.

 | Property       | Type         | Generated   | Value    | Function                           |
 |----------------|--------------|-------------|----------|------------------------------------|
 | __name__       | required     | no          | string   | Identify and call actions by name. |